Investing with Cryptocurrencies – evaluating their potential for portfolio allocation strategies

-The market capitalization of cryptocurrencies has risen rapidly during the last few years.
-Despite their high volatility, this fact has spurred growing interest in cryptocurrencies as an alternative investment asset for portfolio and risk management.
-We characterise the effects of adding cryptocurrencies in addition to traditional assets to the set of eligible assets in portfolio management.
+Cryptocurrencies (CCs) have risen rapidly in market capitalization over the last years.
+Despite striking price volatility, their high average returns have drawn attention to CCs as alternative investment assets for portfolio and risk management.
+We investigate the utility gains for different types of investors when they consider cryptocurrencies as an addition to their portfolio of traditional assets.
+We consider risk-averse, return-seeking as well as diversification-preferring investors who trade along with different allocation frequencies, namely daily, weekly or monthly.
 Out-of-sample performance and diversification benefits are studied for the most popular portfolio-construction rules, including mean-variance optimization, risk-parity, and maximum-diversification strategies, as well as combined strategies.
-To account for the frequently low liquidity of cryptocurrency markets we incorporate the LIBRO method, which gives suitable liquidity constraints.
-Our results show that cryptocurrencies can improve the risk-return profile of portfolios.
-In particular, cryptocurrencies are more useful for portfolio strategies with higher target returns; they do not play a role in minimum-variance portfolios.
-However, a maximum-diversification strategy (maximising the Portfolio Diversification Index, PDI) draws appreciably on cryptocurrencies, and spanning tests clearly indicate that cryptocurrency returns are non-redundant additions to the investment universe.
+To account for low liquidity in CC markets, we incorporate liquidity constraints via the LIBRO method.
+Our results show that CCs can improve the risk-return profile of portfolios.
+In particular, a maximum-diversification strategy (maximizing the Portfolio Diversification Index, PDI) draws appreciably on CCs, and spanning tests clearly indicate that CC returns are non-redundant additions to the investment universe.
+Though our analysis also shows that illiquidity of CCs potentially reverses the results.

 Keywords: Cryptocurrency, CRIX, Investments, Portfolio Management, Asset Classes, Blockchain, Bitcoin, Altcoins, DLT